istanbuljs/nyc/README.md

 That's all there is to it!

-_Note: by default coveralls.io adds comments to pull-request on GitHub, this can feel intrusive.
+_Note: by default coveralls.io adds comments to pull-requests on GitHub, this can feel intrusive.
 To disable this, click on your repo on coveralls.io and uncheck `LEAVE COMMENTS?`._